Senghenydd: Health research

 Men from Senghenydd participate in one of the world's longest running epidemiology studies – The Caerphilly Heart Disease Study.
 Since 1979, a representative sample of adult males born between 1918 and 1938, living in Caerphilly and the surrounding villages of Abertridwr, Bedwas, Machen, Senghenydd and Trethomas, have participated in the study.
 A wide range of health and lifestyle data have been collected throughout the study and have been the basis of over 400 publications in the medical press.
 A notable report was on the reductions in vascular disease, diabetes, cognitive impairment and dementia attributable to a healthy lifestyle.

 Transport

 Senghenydd is served by the B4263 road to Caerphilly, and connects to Nelson via roads over Mynydd Eglwysilan to the north.

 Sport

-Senghenydd Rugby Football Club is a rugby union club affiliated to the Welsh Rugby Union who have played in the town since 1898.
+Senghenydd Rugby Football Club is a rugby union club affiliated to the Welsh Rugby Union who have played in the village since 1898.